dce/davideisinger.com/content/journal/dispatch-20-october-2024/index.md

 {{<dither IMG_6914.jpeg "782x600" />}}
 {{<dither IMG_6919.jpeg "782x600" />}}

 One of my favorite things about running is this: it doesn't matter what else happens throughout the day -- if I run, it was a good day.
-I feel the same way about these little home improvement efforts: any day I use a drill or power saw is a good day.
+I feel the same way about these little home improvement efforts: any day I use my tools, skills, and agency to improve our living space is a good day.

 ### This month